Acrylic Paint Mediums

-Preparing a canvas or board (hard board or MDF) requires a primer, you can use white emulsion paint and it will work fine, but remember emulsion paint is only guaranteed for about 5 years.
-A better bet would be to buy an acrylic primer, a good quality and reasonably cheap primer is made by C. Robertson and Co and can be purchased from Jackson’s Art.
+Preparing a canvas or board (hard board or MDF) requires a primer.
+You could use white emulsion paint and it will work fine, but remember emulsion paint is only guaranteed for about 5 years.
+A better bet would be to buy an acrylic primer.
+A good quality and reasonably cheap primer is made by C. Robertson and Co and can be purchased from Jackson’s Art.
 I have used this primer on canvas and it works very well.
 If you need a smoother finish use two coats.

 A couple of mediums you might like to try:

-One final point Golden mediums come in plastic bottles with a very nifty twist top which is much more effective than the normal screw tops.
+One final point Golden mediums come in plastic bottles with a very nifty twist top.
+Much more effective than the normal screw tops.

 Check out this art tutorial on using colour – a great way to improve your acrylic painting and the use of acrylic mediums.
 Colour Plans for your Painting

 Subscribe to my YouTube Channel; Paul Priestleyart and be the first to see new drawing tutorials as they are released.